steventux/getflix/README.md

 ## Getting Started

+First, configure .env.local or similar with `NEXT_PUBLIC_TORRENT_API_BASE_URL` pointing to your Torrent-Api-py instance.

-First, run the development server:
+Now you can run the development server:

 ```bash
 npm run dev